You don’t need a campfire to celebrate National S’mores Day, August 10th. Here are recipes that are just as much fun.

-3. PREHEAT the broiler with the rack in the lower part of oven.
-Remove the ice cream cake from freezer; top with marshmallows (tightly placed together), spreading to edges of pan, pressing down to seal.
-Place cake under broiler, 8 to 10 inches from heating element.
+3. PREHEAT the broiler with the rack in the lower part of the oven.
+Remove the ice cream cake from the freezer; top with marshmallows (tightly placed together), spreading to edges of the pan, pressing down to seal.
+Place cake under the broiler, 8 to 10 inches from the heating element.
 Broil until marshmallows are puffed and golden, 2 to 3 minutes, watching constantly.

 1. BAKE or buy chocolate cupcakes.
 Frost with marshmallow creme.
 Add optional mini marshmallows and brown with a chef’s torch.

 2. DECORATE with pieces of chocolate bar and graham cracker.

 Instead of marshmallow creme, substitute vanilla or marshmallow ice cream.
 Garnish with mini marshmallows, chocolate and graham crackers.

 Some brands offer s’mores ice cream, but you can make your own.
 You get to add your preferred form of marshmallow into this recipe: either a marshmallow creme swirl or mixed-in mini marshmallows.

 1. SOFTEN the ice cream on the counter.
 If using mini marshmallows, cut them in half.